Discrete versions of the transport equation and the Shepp-Olkin conjecture: Discrete gradient field models

-We include the possibility that (formally speaking) $n=\infty$, in which case we require that the ratio of $f_k$ and a Poisson mass function be log-concave, and write $\ulc{\infty}$. \end{definition} This condition was first used to control entropy by Johnson \cite{johnson21}, who showed that, fixing the mean, the Poisson is maximum entropy in the class $\ulc{\infty}$.
-A corresponding result was proved by Yu \cite{yu2}, who showed that, fixing the mean, the binomial is maximum entropy in the class $\ulc{n}$.
-This generalizes the result (see \cite{mateev} and \cite{shepp}) that the entropy of Bernoulli sums with a given mean is maximised by the binomial, since Newton's inequalities (see for example \cite{niculescu}) show that Bernoulli sums are $\ulc{n}$.
+We include the possibility that (formally speaking) $n=\infty$, in which case we require that the ratio of $f_k$ and a Poisson mass function be log-concave, and write ${\operatorname{\mathbf {ULC}}}(\infty)$. \end{definition}

+This condition was first used to control entropy by Johnson \cite{johnson21}, who showed that, fixing the mean, the Poisson is maximum entropy in the class ${\operatorname{\mathbf{ULC}}}(\infty )$.
+A~corresponding result was proved by Yu \cite{yu2}, who showed that, fixing the mean, the binomial is maximum entropy in the class ${\operatorname{\mathbf{ULC}}}(n)$.
+This generalizes the result (see~\cite{mateev} and~\cite{shepp}) that the entropy of Bernoulli sums with a given mean is maximized by the binomial, since Newton's inequalities (see, e.g., \cite{niculescu}) show that Bernoulli sums are ${\operatorname{\mathbf {ULC}}}(n)$.

-Our generalized log-concavity Condition \ref{cond:glc} generalizes Definition \ref{def:ulc}, with $\ulc{n}$ corresponding to $\glc{\alpha}$ for $\alpha_k = k/n$, as in Example \ref{ex:binomialint}.
+Our generalized log-concavity, Condition \ref{cond:glc}, generalizes Definition~\ref{def:ulc}, with ${\operatorname{\mathbf{ULC}}}(n)$ corresponding to ${\mathbf {GLC}}({\bolds{\alpha}})$ for $\alpha_k = k/n$, as in Example~\ref{ex:binomialint}.
 Note that GLC, Condition \ref{cond:glc}, and $k$-monotonicity, Condition \ref{cond:kmon}, together imply that $f$ is log-concave.